agdavid/agdavid.github.io/_posts/2016-10-06-puckerup_spa_angular_rails_app.markdown

 </tr>
 ```

-It was a really amazing experience to build this application because it was the culmination of learning Ruby, Ruby on Rails, ORM, JavaScript, Angular, HTML and CSS.  **With this application, I am a Full Stack Developer and am excited to continue engineering great applications.**
+It was a really amazing experience to build this application because it was the culmination of learning Ruby, Ruby on Rails, ORM, JavaScript, Angular, HTML and CSS.  **With this application, I was excited to truly work as a Full Stack Software Engineer and am excited to continue engineering great applications!**

-If interested, check out the [Github repo for PuckerUp](https://github.com/agdavid/pucker-up-angular-rails-application).
-Happy coding!
+If interested in learning more about PuckerUp, check out the [live app on Heroku](https://puckerup.herokuapp.com/) or my [Github](https://github.com/agdavid/pucker-up-angular-rails-application).

+Until next time - Dream.
+Design.
+Develop.